sammiler/my-toolkit/docs/knowledge-management.md

 ### The Complete Workflow: A Step-by-Step Example

 1.  **Capture**: I find an interesting article on C++ Concepts.
 I click the Zotero Connector in my browser.
 The article's metadata and a full offline snapshot are saved to Zotero.
-The snapshot file is automatically uploaded to my Nextcloud server.
+The snapshot file is automatically uploaded to my hacdias/webdav server.
 2.  **Consume**: Later, I open Zotero and read the article.
 I use the built-in reader to highlight key sentences and add annotations.
 3.  **Create**: I open Trilium.
 I create a new note titled "C++ Concepts Explained" under my "C++ Programming" parent note.
 4.  **Synthesize**: I **do not copy-paste**.
 I read my highlights in Zotero and, **in my own words**, summarize the core ideas into my Trilium note.